OT-CONTAINER-KIT/redis-operator/README.md

     <img src="./static/redis-operator-architecture.png">
 </div>

-### Purpose
+## Purpose

-The purpose of creating this operator was to provide an easy and production grade setup of Redis on Kubernetes.
-It doesn't care if you have a plain on-prem Kubernetes or cloud-based.
+There are multiple problems that people face while setting up redis setup on Kubernetes, specially cluster type setup.
+The purpose of creating this opperator is to provide an easy and production ready interface for redis setup that include best-practices, security controls, monitoring, and management.

-### Supported Features
+## Supported Features

 Here the features which are supported by this operator:-

 - Redis cluster and standalone mode setup
 - Redis cluster failover and recovery
-- Inbuilt monitoring with prometheus exporter
+- Inbuilt monitoring with redis exporter
-- Dynamic storage provisioning with pvc template
-- Resources restrictions with k8s requests and limits
-- Password/Password-less setup
+- Password and password-less setup of redis
+- TLS support for additional security layer
-- Node selector and affinity
+- Ipv4 and Ipv6 support for redis setup
-- Priority class to manage setup priority
-- SecurityContext to manipulate kernel parameters
+- Detailed monitoring grafana dashboard

-### Getting Started
+## Getting Started

 If you want to deploy redis-operator from scratch to a local Minikube cluster, begin with the [Getting started](https://ot-container-kit.github.io/redis-operator/#/quickstart/quickstart) document.
 It will guide your through the setup step-by-step.

-### Example

-The configuration of Redis setup should be described in Redis CRD.
-You will find all the examples manifests in [example](./example) folder.
+The configuration of Redis setup should be described in [CRD definitions](config/crd/bases).
+All the examples related to redis standalone and cluster setup can be found inside [example](./example) folder.

-### Prerequisites
+## Prerequisites

-Redis operator requires a Kubernetes cluster of version `>=1.8.0`.
-If you have just started with Operators, its highly recommended to use latest version of Kubernetes.
+Redis operator requires a Kubernetes cluster of version `>=1.18.0`.
+If you have just started with Operators, it's highly recommended using the latest version of Kubernetes.

-### Quickstart
+## Quickstart

 The setup can be done by using helm.
 If you want to see more example, please go through the [example](./example) folder.